GET TO KNOW US - OUR TEAM

 Claire offers psychoeducational assessments at Happy Minds which are scheduled on an individual basis.

-Rebecca is a psychologist and educator who has worked with children for the last 18 years in private practice and a range of educational and therapeutic settings.
+Rebecca (she/her) is a psychologist and educator who has worked with children for the last 18 years in private practice and a range of educational and therapeutic settings.
 In her practice Rebecca has a focus on working with children and families especially in the areas of developmental disability, school readiness, anxiety and trauma, learning difficulties, parenting support, challenging behaviours, navigating peer relationships and social skills support.

 Rebecca believes strongly in a team approach in supporting young people and their families and is adept in liaising with schools and other professionals to achieve the best outcomes for her clients.
 She is a warm and compassionate practitioner who relies on evidence-based research to guide her practice.
 She uses a range of techniques including play therapy, art therapy, Cognitive Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to support children and families to gain the best outcomes.
 Rebecca believes in supporting children and families to develop skills and strategies that build resilience and optimise mental health and wellbeing.